NCH Projects

 Hate Crimes/Violence Prevention Project

-Over the past eleven years, advocates and homeless shelter workers from around the country have received news reports of men, women and even children being harassed, kicked, set on fire, beaten to death, and even decapitated.
-From 1999 through 2009, in 47 states, Puerto Rico and Washington, DC, there have been 1,074 acts of violence committed by housed individuals, resulting in 291 deaths of homeless people and 783 victims of non-lethal violence.
-The National Coalition for the Homeless (NCH) has spearheaded the introduction and passage of legislation to add homeless people to existing hate crimes laws at the local, state and federal levels.
-NCH is also doing community education on homelessness through its Faces of Homelessness Speakers’ Bureau based in Washington, DC, with local Speakers’ Bureaus now operating in three states: Florida, Georgia and South Carolina.
+For many years, advocates and homeless shelter workers from around the country have received news reports of men, women and even children being harassed, kicked, set on fire, beaten to death, and even decapitated.
+From 1999 through 2010, in 47 states, Puerto Rico and Washington, DC, there have been 1,184 acts of violence committed by housed individuals.
+The National Coalition for the Homeless has spearheaded the introduction and passage of legislation to add homeless people to existing hate crimes laws at the local, state and federal levels.
+NCH is also doing community education on homelessness through its Faces of Homelessness Speakers’ Bureau based in Washington, DC, with local Speakers’ Bureaus now operating in three states: Florida, Georgia, Maryland Massachusetts, and South Carolina.

 National Hunger and Homelessness Awareness Week